serverless/serverless/docs/deprecations.md

 To disable specific deprecations set `SLS_DEPRECATION_DISABLE` environment variable.
 Setting `SLS_DEPRECATION_DISABLE=*` will disable all deprecations.
 If you want to disable specific deprecations set `SLS_DEPRECATION_DISABLE=CODE1,CODE2`.

+<a name="VARIABLES_ERROR_ON_UNRESOLVED"><div>&nbsp;</div></a>

+## Erroring on unresolved variable references

+Starting with v3.0.0, references to variables that cannot be resolved will result in an error being thrown.

+Adapt to this behaviour now by adding `throwOnUnresolvedVariableReferences: true` to service configuration.

 <a name="AWS_API_GATEWAY_SPECIFIC_KEYS"><div>&nbsp;</div></a>

 ## API Gateway specific configuration